-C.1.1 The finances of affiliated groups shall be managed by the Director of Finance through long-term liability accounts in the 'Bank of EngSoc', as outlined below and in accordance with Canadian GAAP.

-C.1.2 Affiliated groups include year executives, discipline clubs, competitions, design teams, clubs, conferences, and other initiatives or groups who are associated with and bank through the Engineering Society.

-C.1.3 The treasurer for each affiliated group must attend a financial training session run by the Director of Finance and/or the Vice President (Finance & Administration) and have an approved budget before gaining access to their account.

-C.1.4 The Director of Finance is responsible for ensuring that the groups' accounts stay within their allocated budget.
+- C.1.1 The finances of affiliated groups shall be managed by the Director of Finance through long-term liability accounts in the 'Bank of EngSoc', as outlined below and in accordance with Canadian GAAP. - C.1.2 Affiliated groups include year executives, discipline clubs, competitions, design teams, clubs, conferences, and other initiatives or groups who are associated with and bank through the Engineering Society. - C.1.3 The treasurer for each affiliated group must attend a financial training session run by the Director of Finance and/or the Vice President (Finance & Administration) and have an approved budget before gaining access to their account. - C.1.4 The Director of Finance is responsible for ensuring that the groups' accounts stay within their allocated budget.
 Any over-spending must be reported to and approved by the Director of Finance.
 If the over-spending is not approved, reimbursement will not be possible.

-C.1.5 If over-spending exceeds \$500, a proposal for how the funds will be replaced must be submitted to the Director of Finance and the Vice President (Finance & Administration) and must be approved by Council for the funds to be granted.
+- C.1.5 If over-spending exceeds \$500, a proposal for how the funds will be replaced must be submitted to the Director of Finance and the Vice President (Finance & Administration) and must be approved by Council for the funds to be granted. - a.

-a.
 In emergency situations, a majority of the Executive may approve the funds to be granted in lieu of Council.
 The Vice President (Finance & Administration) must be a part of this majority.
-This approval must be reported at the next Council.

-C.1.6 The Director of Finance will not reimburse any invoice that in any way violates the constitution or policies of the Engineering Society or puts the Society at any liability.

-C.1.7 Affiliated groups shall present a budget to the Society no later than August 31st of the prior fiscal year to be reviewed by the Vice President (Student Affairs), Vice President (Finance & Administration), the Director of Finance, and their respective directors.
+This approval must be reported at the next Council. - C.1.6 The Director of Finance will not reimburse any invoice that in any way violates the constitution or policies of the Engineering Society or puts the Society at any liability. - C.1.7 Affiliated groups shall present a budget to the Society no later than August 31st of the prior fiscal year The budget may be approved by the groups overseeing director and one member of the Finance Team (VPFA, DoF, or the group's corresponding FO).

-a.
 The budget shall include a 25% contingency fund for unexpected expenses.
-The budget shall be maintained and updated throughout the year by the group's executive and treasurer and will be posted on the 'Bank of EngSoc' SharePoint site.

-b.
-The budget's "actuals" must be updated and reflective of the group's financial operations to receive reimbursement for group expenses.

-c.
-Financial Officers (FOs) must reject reimbursement requests that have not been reflected in the group's budget on the 'Bank of EngSoc'.

-C.1.8 The treasurer for each affiliated group should keep a record of all the deposits, charges, and withdrawals made to their account.

-C.1.9 No affiliated group is permitted to go into debt with the 'Bank of EngSoc' for a period longer than 6 months.

-C.1.10 Affiliated groups will have access to their account statements, including account balance and transaction history, through the 'Bank of EngSoc' SharePoint site.
-Official documentation from accounting software will be provided monthly, and will also be available from the Director of Finance within a maximum of two days from the time of request.

-C.1.11 Any group account that is stagnant for a period of two academic years, without discussion with Director of Finance or Vice President (Finance & Operations) shall have their account removed and any remaining funds dispersed under the General Account and documented as retained earnings.

-C.1.12 Affiliated groups will submit transaction requests to the 'Bank of EngSoc' SharePoint site, including the following transactions:
+The budget shall be maintained and updated throughout the year by the group's executive and treasurer and will be posted on the 'Bank of EngSoc' SharePoint site. - a.
+The budget's "actuals" must be updated and reflective of the group's financial operations to receive reimbursement for group expenses. - C.2 Financial Officers (FOs) must reject reimbursement requests that have not been reflected in the group's budget on the 'Bank of EngSoc'. - C.2.1 The treasurer for each affiliated group should keep a record of all the deposits, charges, and withdrawals made to their account. - C.2.2 No affiliated group is permitted to go into debt with the 'Bank of EngSoc' for a period longer than 6 months. - C.2.3 Affiliated groups will have access to their account statements, including account balance and transaction history, through the 'Bank of EngSoc' SharePoint site.
+Official documentation from accounting software will be provided monthly, and will also be available from the Director of Finance within a maximum of two days from the time of request. - C.2.4 Any group account that is stagnant for a period of two academic years, without discussion with Director of Finance or Vice President (Finance & Operations) shall have their account removed and any remaining funds dispersed under the General Account and documented as retained earnings. - C.2.5 Affiliated groups will submit transaction requests to the 'Bank of EngSoc' SharePoint site, including the following transactions: